Anthony Sumption

-Anthony James Chadwick Sumption DSC VRD (15 May 1919 – 8 January 2008) was a British tax lawyer and wartime submarine RN commander.
+Anthony James Chadwick Sumption DSC VRD (15 May 1919 – 8 January 2008) was a British tax lawyer and Royal Navy submarine commander during the Second World War.

 Early life

 Sumption was born at Bishop's Stortford.
 His father, John Chadwick Sumption was a journalist who wrote for trade journals, and his mother was Winifred Fanny Sumption.

 He was educated at Cheltenham College, where he joined the Royal Naval Volunteer Reserve.
 After leaving school, he began training as an articled clerk, and then decided to study Law at the London School of Economics.

 War service

 Sumption was called up for active service during the German annexation of the Sudetenland in 1938, but stood down later that year after the Munich Agreement.
 He returned to his studies at the LSE, but was called up again in 1940 after outbreak of the Second World War.
 He volunteered to serve as a submariner in 1941, and trained on HMS L26, HMS P552 and HMS P555.
 He was commissioned in the Royal Navy, becoming a Lieutenant in January 1942, and promoted First Lieutenant of HMS Trident (N52) in May 1943.
 In February 1944, Sumption and his captain, Lieutenant Commander Peter Newstead, were awarded the Distinguished Service Cross for "outstanding courage, skill and undaunted devotion to duty in successful patrols in H.M.
 Submarine Trident".

 From August 1944 to June 1945, he commanded HMS Varangian (P61).
-He served as Flag Lieutenant to Vice Admiral Victor Crutchley, Flag Officer Gibraltar and Mediterranean Approaches, for six months until he was demobilised in 1946 and returned again to his studies.
-He remained an officer in the RNVR, and was promoted to Lieutenant Commander in 1950.
+He served as flag lieutenant to Vice Admiral Victor Crutchley, Flag Officer Gibraltar and Mediterranean Approaches, for six months until he was demobilised in 1946 and returned again to his studies.
+He remained an officer in the RNVR, and was promoted to lieutenant commander in 1950.
 He was awarded the Volunteer Reserve Decoration in 1953 and finally retired from naval service in 1955.